 The only problem was how aggressive he was when we tried to eat.
 He would literally circle us, take the high ground, and lunge at our sandwiches.
 I guess all guides need to be paid somehow.

-He received 2 sandwiches that didn’t taste as well as we had planned.
+He received two sandwiches that didn’t taste as well as we had planned.

 Remote hiking in Guatemala always contains some risk.
 Although there have been incidents in the past, security over the past few years have improved on Volcan Santa Maria.
 There are police patrols, and we saw two officers at the summit.

 That being said, use your best judgment:

 - Wear a money belt and don’t take anything you are not ready to part with

 - Back up your photos before you climb

-- Hike in a large group if possible – if not then inquire about tours and plan to go the same days they are.
+- Hike in a large group if possible.
+If not, then inquire about tours and plan to go the same days they climb even if hiking independently.

 Hiking Volcan Santa Maria can be done in 9 hours from door-to-door so little planning is required.